oahul14/ShockNet/README.md

 ### 1. Project Description

 This project aimed to explore the potential of neural networks as an alternative approach to predict stress distribution when a shockwave is cast on a domain in 2D.
 The stress distribution is tracked when the maximum stress overtime occurred.
 Randomised shockwaves were simulated to increase the variance of the dataset.
 ANSYS Student Edition, an open-source finite element analysis (FEA) software was used to generate stress distribution images and initial condition images were projected via saved boundary conditions, force allocations, material densities, etc. ShockNet, an encoder-decoder, has been designed to extract features from initial condition inputs in a multi-scaled way.
-Both 3-level and 4-level ShockNets showed good convergence trends within 250 epochs and abilities to render the initial condition inputs into stress contour predictions.
+Both 3-level and 4-level ShockNets show good convergence trends within 250 epochs and abilities to render the initial condition inputs into stress contour predictions.
 TShockNet was also implemented which could also predict numeric maximum and minimum stress values of the result stress field.

 ### 2. Data Generation